awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

     ```

 **Important**
 For security purposes, if you are not moving on to the next procedure immediately, stop the Apache web server \(`httpd`\) now\.
 After you move your installation under the Apache document root, the WordPress installation script is unprotected and an attacker could gain access to your blog if the Apache web server were running\.
-To stop the Apache web server, enter the command sudo service httpd stop\.
+To stop the Apache web server, enter the command sudo systemctl stop httpd\.
 If you are moving on to the next procedure, you do not need to stop the Apache web server\.

 **To allow WordPress to use permalinks**